eyamini/FIFA18/README.md

 These Attributes were Used to Predict Each Player's Value using a SKLEARN Test/Train Model.

-Actual Player Values and Predicted Player Values are Depicted Using Matplotlib.
+Actual Player Values and Predicted Player Values were Depicted Using Matplotlib.

 ![Images](Images/plot.png)